 Accident Statistics in Oregon

-Car accidents can come in all sizes.
-They might include one driver who only injured himself when going off the road, or can be a 50-car pileup, such as this recent accident caused by the slippery roads in the freezing rain.
+Car accidents might include one driver who only injured himself when going off the road, or can be a 50-car pileup, such as this recent accident caused by the slippery roads in the freezing rain.

 Accidents Don’t Just Include Those Inside of Cars